 IMPORTANT: This article contains information about modifying the registry.

-Before you modify the registry, make sure to create back up of the registry and ensure that you understand how to restore the registry if a problem may occur.
+Before modifying the registry, make sure to create a backup of the registry and ensure a good understanding of how to restore the registry if a problem may occur.

 For more information about how to back up, restore, and edit the registry, please review the relevant Microsoft Knowledge Base articles on support.microsoft.com.

 Registry keys related to Audit Store can be found in the HKEY_LOCAL_MACHINE\SOFTWARE\Netegrity\SiteMinder\CurrentVersion\Database\Log registry location:

 Data Source: This setting represents the name of the Data Source being used for the Audit Store.